core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 multipart media types that started to be defined with the original set of MIME specifications {{-mime-types}}.
-However, while those needed to focus on the syntactic aspects of integrating multiple representations into one e-mail, protocols providing full data transparency such as CoAP as well as readily available encoding formats such as the Concise Binary Object Representation (CBOR)
+However, while those needed to focus on the syntactic aspects of integrating multiple representations into one e-mail, transfer protocols providing full data transparency such as CoAP as well as readily available encoding formats such as the Concise Binary Object Representation (CBOR)
 {{-cbor}} shift the focus towards the intended